 In the case of an emergency, it is imperative that the school be able to reach the student's parent (as defined below).
 Please fill in the information on both sides of this card carefully and accurately.
 Please use ink and print clearly.
-The names of both parents of a student (as defined in the Section 1000.21(5), Florida Statutes), the registering parent and the nonregistering parent, shall be listed on the emergency contact card as persons authorized to pick up the child from school except where a court order has revoked the parental rights and a certified copy of such court order has been provided to the school office.
+The names of both parents of a student (as defined in the Section 1000.21(5), Florida Statutes), the registering parent and the non-registering parent, shall be listed on the emergency contact card as persons authorized to pick up the child from school except where a court order has revoked the parental rights and a certified copy of such court order has been provided to the school office.
 Both parents shall designate on the Emergency Contact Card those persons authorized to pick up their child from school.
 No parents shall delete or in any way alter the names provided by the other parent on the Emergency Contact Card.

-[Last Name: First: Middle:
+Last Name: First: Middle:

-Teacher (elementary school only):
+Grade: Teacher (elementary school only):

-Grade: Ę Home Address:
+Ē Home Address:

-Gra Student Information Mailing Address (if different from above):
+Student Information Mailing Address (if different from above):

 orm Date of Birth: / /

-Info Has student changed address since last Is there a court order on file that prevents a
+Infc Has student changed address since last Is there a court order on file that prevents a

-ent Check any that apply to student residents: Medical Court Order Special needs Other registration? □ Yes □ No parent from having contact with the student?
-No Yes, contact school
+ent Check any that apply to student residents: ☐ Medical ☐ Court Order ☐ Special needs ☐ Other registration? parent from having contact with the student? ☐ No ☐ Yes, contact school

-:: itud Preferred Name(s)/Nickname(s):

-ibei 0 ne(s) or nickname(s) listed above on all unofficial do cuments and during school (district events
+tud · - 1 C - 1 NO and a res, contact school

+ber Š Preferred Name(s)/Nickname(s): ( ) ( ) ( ) ( ) ( ) ( ) ( ) ( ) ( ) ( )

-h All start may refer to my child by the preferred han cuments and during school/district events.
+Jun All staff may refer to my child by the preferred name(s) or nickname(s) listed above on all unofficial documents and during school/district events.

-s Signature: Date: Relationship:
+N N Signature: Date: Relationship:

-catio ing t Last Name: First: Cell Phone:
+atic ing t Last Name: First: Cell Phone:

-ntifi Registering Parent Home Address (if different from student): City, State, Zip: Home Phone:
+Student Identification Number: Registering Parent Home Address (if different from student): City, State, Zip: Home Phone:

-Student Identification Number: Reg Employer: Work Phone: Parent Email:
+t Id Re Employer: Work Phone: Parent Email:

-den L H Last Name: First: Cell Phone:
+den r Last Name: First: Cell Phone:

 Stu Other Parent Home Address (if different from student): City, State, Zip: Home Phone:

-Pa Pa Employer: Work Phone: Parent Email:
+0 % Employer: Work Phone: Parent Email:

-Authorized Release/Contact person is prepared to handle any special medical ne LOW.
-In selecting someone to whom you authorize eeds required by your child.
-I/We hereby authorize ing persons in the event of illness, evacuation, or ot , .
+Authorized Release/Contact TO ANYONE OTHER THAN THE PERSONS LISTED BELOW.
+In selecting someone to whom you authorize the release of your child, consider whether this person is prepared to handle any special medical needs required by your child.
+I/We hereby authorize contact with, release of emergency related information, or release of the student to the following persons in the event of illness, evacuation, or other emergency that may occur while the student is in school.

-se/(Name: Relationship: Phone:
+se/( Name: Relationship: Phone:

 elea

-d Re
+d Ro

 rize

 tho

-Au I declare that the information on this card is true ar nd correct.
+Au I declare that the information on this card is true a nd correct.
 I will notify the school office immediatel y of any changes:

 Signature: Date: Relationship:

-t act istering parent in order to designate additional person on-registering parent may not alter any other portio
+t This section may be completed only by the non-reg istering parent in order to designate additional pers sons who may pick up the student.
+The registering

+ent ontact parent may not alter this section of the card.
+The n on-registering parent may not alter any other porti on of this card.

-arent Conta Name: Relationship: Phone:
+ij Name: Relationship: Phone:

-Student: lg Pa se/(· · · · ·

-Stuc erin elea

-igis d R

-n-Regis rized R
+Student: ing

+Str steri Rele

+egis ed F

+Non-Registering Par Authorized Release/C

-Non-Registering Parent Authorized Release/Contact I declare that the information on this card is true ar nd correct.
-I will notify the school office immediatel y of any changes:
+No I declare that the information on this card is true a nd correct.
+I will notify the school office immediatel ly of any changes:

+A Signature: Date: Relationship: